benzaquenruth/data_analyst_job_postings/README.md

 ---

 ## ❓ Key Questions
-- How many Data Analyst jobs were posted since the war started?
+- How many Data Analyst jobs were posted?
+Weekly?
+Montly?
 - Which platforms publish the most positions?
 - What percentage of jobs am I a **strong fit** for?
 - How does demand change over time?